Basic Tossed Salad Recipe

 STEP 2 – Lay Romaine lettuce on your cutting board and even up the ends the best you can.
 Start cutting from the right side in small swipes/slices.

 Step 3.
 Once you have all the lettuce evenly chopped, toss it in your bowl and lightly salt & pepper.
+Don’t forget the salt and pepper!
+This is an important step in a great tossed salad.

 Step 4.
 Cut your cucumber and tomatoes.
 If it is a salad for one person then (1) small tomato is fine.
 If it’s for a larger salad then use a large tomato or 4 smaller ones.
 Peel the cucumber and cut both ends off at the tips.
 Slice cucumber in half, and using a small spoon, gently scrape away the seeds.
 Cut the cucumber into small pieces for your salad.